 Araiyakishi Baishoin Temple

 Araiyakushi Baishoin Temple is known for luck relating to the eye.
 The bell will be struck from 11:45 PM.
-The cost is 500 yen with lucky charms until 108 times after that is allowed by donation.
-The line will be cut at 1:30 AM.
+They sell tickets with lucky charms until 108 times after that is allowed by donation.
+The line will be cut at 2:00 AM.

 Address: 5 Chome-3-5 Arai Nakano-ku, Tokyo